mark-b-kauffman/phoenixDSK/README.md

 To try the different modules in iex:
   * $ iex -S mix

-To start this Phoenix app:
+To start this Phoenix app you must do the following the first time after checkout:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`

+The above only need doing the first time, after that you can just start the server with the following:
   * Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.